tm-LBenson/AWS-Slides/_posts/2024-1-5-section-8-lesson-1.md

 ### CloudFormation Overview

 AWS CloudFormation provides a way to manage and provision AWS infrastructure through code.
 This service allows you to use a simple text file, or template, to model and automate the setup and management of AWS resources.
-This lesson will explore what CloudFormation is, its benefits, and why it's crucial for managing infrastructure at scale.
+This lesson will explore what CloudFormation is, its benefits, and why it's important for managing infrastructure at scale.

 <!-- pagebreak -->